MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 **Warning**: If you find you do need this, consider carefully, as it’s often a sign that you have two components pretending to be one.

-Because state can be additive, (i.e. behavioural states can change depending on the modifier state), to work out the total number of variations a UI component has, we multiply the possibilities.
+Because state can be additive, (i.e. behavioural states can change depending on the modifier state), to work out the total number of variations, we multiply the possibilities.
 With 3 types of state and 3 possibilities for each, there are (`3 x 3 x 3`), 27 possible variations.

 Obviously not every combination matters.
-The disabled state might look the same for every type of modifier and maybe the pseudo states are all the same for all variations.
+The disabled state might look the same for every type of modifier and maybe the pseudo states are the same for all modifiers.
 We can eliminate duplicate states:

 ![A culled tree representation of the state table above](/img/state-tree-culled.png)